4-DAY CASCADE IDAHO ITINERARY FOR OUTDOOR ENTHUSIASTS

 Day 1 – Hot Springs & Warm Lake

 You’re going to want to get an early start.
 Today you’re on a hot spring tour, and your best chance of having them to yourself is to get there early in the morning.
-Before you head out of town, grab your morning brew at Watson’s Drugstore coffee bar.
+Before you head out of town, grab your morning brew at the coffee bar in Watkin’s Pharmacy.

 Cascade has at least 7 different hot springs.
 To find out where they are, stop by the new Idaho State Parks Visitors Center in Cascade (100 Kelly’s Parkway).
 They have a brochure that has a description and directions to all of the hot springs around Cascade.
 Some are right off the major highways, others you have to work for, and the further out you go, the more likely you’ll find solitude.
 Once you have your bearings, head up the Warm Lake Highway where a majority of the hot springs are located.